 The courses offered by the Department of Philosophy and Religious Studies that fall under LACSI are:

 The Logic and Cognitive Science Initiative Award was introduced in 2008/9.
-This prize, which includes a cash award, is presented each Spring to the outstanding senior in the BS in Philosophy with a Concentration in Logic, Representation and Reasoning.
-The winners have been as follows:
+This prize, which includes a cash award, is presented in the spring to the outstanding senior in the BS in Philosophy with a Concentration in Logic, Representation and Reasoning.
+The award is not made in years in which there is no senior in the program with an appropriately distinguished record.
+The winners so far have been as follows:

 Every two years, LACSI organizes and hosts a conference on a topic within its fields of interest.
-The next LACSI conference, on September 20-21, 2013 is on Concepts.
-For further information, click here.
+The next LACSI Conference, which is scheduled for September 22-23, 2017, will be on Higher-Order Cognition.

 Previous LACSI Conferences: